Back to blog

 On a business’s level, the use of a VPN only comes in handy to secure the employees’ devices while being connected to other networks, e.g. WIFI public spaces.
 However, a business wouldn’t use VPN as proxy to perform web data gathering operations, as it is simply not built for this kind of purpose.

 In a nutshell, a VPN will translate your original IP address into a new one, ensuring higher anonymity level as your real IP address is hidden.
-It will allow accessing geo-blocked content, and perhaps most distinguishing feature in comparison to a proxy server is that it will encrypt all the internet request coming out from the user’s device.
+It will allow accessing geo-blocked content, and perhaps most distinguishing feature in comparison to proxy services is that it will encrypt all the internet request coming out from the user’s device.

 As you can now understand, a proxy with VPN is often confused because they have a similar purpose.
 Usually, users do not know what the difference between proxy and VPN is.
 Let’s take a look at the differences not to raise more questions like “is a VPN a proxy?”